ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 #### NFS storage
 {: #cr_addingclusters-nfs-storage}

 When you select **NFS storage**, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
-The number of file shares must be in the range of 1 to 100.
+The number of file shares must be in the range 1-100.

 Specify the following NFS options.
-* **Configure shares individually** - Select to specify different configuration settings for each file share.
+* **Configure shares individually** - Toggle this switch on to specify different configuration settings for each file share.
 * **Number of shares** - When want to use the same configuration setting for each file share, specify the number of file shares for the NFS shared storage that you want to add.
 * **Size (GB)** - Select the capacity that meets your shared storage needs.
 * **Performance** - Select the IOPS (input/output operations per second) per GB based on your workload requirements.
-* **Add shared storage icon** - Select to add individual file shares with different configuration settings.
+* **Add shared storage** - Select to add individual file shares with different configuration settings.

 The following table indicates the performance level details.